-Corning Incorporated is committed to treating everyone in our business and supply chains with dignity and respect.
+Corning Incorporated1 is committed to treating everyone in our business and supply chains with dignity and respect.
 We take seriously our role in combatting slavery and human trafficking in our supply chains and we work to ensure the well-being of the people who help make our products and supply materials to our supply chain.

 The California Transparency in Supply Chains Act of 2010 requires certain companies to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains for tangible goods offered for sale.
-The U.K. Modern Slavery Act 2015 requires certain commercial organizations to prepare and publish a slavery and human trafficking statement for the financial year describing the steps, if any, the organization has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains and in any part of its own business.
+The U.K. Modern Slavery Act of 2015 requires certain commercial organizations to prepare and publish a slavery and human trafficking statement for the financial year describing the steps, if any, the organization has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains and in any part of its own business.

-This 2019 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains reflects Corning's progress during 2018, and ongoing efforts, to combat and prevent human trafficking, slavery, and forced, compulsory, or involuntary labor in our supply chain.
+This 2020 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains reflects Corning's progress during 2019, covering Corning's January 1 - December 31 fiscal year, and ongoing efforts, to combat and prevent human trafficking, slavery, and forced, compulsory, or involuntary labor in our supply chain.
 This Statement is intended to fulfill the requirements of both the California and UK acts specified above.